ZoRdAK/ota-server/README.md

 project security
 ================

-Add this to your .htaccess (edit the path for .htpasswd)
+Add this to your .htaccess (edit the path for .htpasswd).

 ```
 AuthName "Secured Area"
 AuthType Basic
 AuthUserFile "/full/path/to/.htpasswd"
 Require valid-user
+SetEnvIf Request_URI "(.*\.apk)$"  allow
+Order allow,deny
+Allow from env=allow
+Satisfy any
 ```

+Note that this .htaccess disable protection for apk files, due to a bug with .htacces on some Android browsers (more information here <http://blog.hoachuck.biz/blog/2012/11/22/cannot-download-apk-file-while-using-htaccess-auth/>)

 Use .htpasswd to secure your OTA Server.
+You can have one account that restricts access to all project, or a per-project protection

 One account for all projects example :